 Oral surgery is used to place the dental implant sockets into the jawbone.
 Photographs, dental models and X-rays are first analyzed to obtain a clear vision of the final restoration.
-Dr. Garelick uses 3D Cat Scanner to determine the exact oral problem and for the placement of the dental implant before the surgical visit.
+A CAT scan and computer are often used to virtually model implants.
+Dr. Clausen’s oral surgeon uses 3D analysis to determine the exact size and placement of the dental implant before the surgical visit.

 Oral surgery is typically performed in the office of the oral surgeon and most cases are accomplished within a few hours.

-Surgical extractions and implant placement require an incision, and may be performed using sedation such as oral sedation or nitrous oxide.
+Surgical extractions and implant placement require an incision, and may be performed using sedation dentistry.

 Types of procedures include:

 - Cyst or tumor removal

 - Dental implants

 - Wisdom Teeth Removal